 - Development proposals should seek to preserve and enhance the character of the villages and surrounding scattered rural settlements and farmsteads.
 Schemes will be expected to conserve and protect the integrity and fabric of historic buildings and their settings, particularly where new uses are proposed, through the use of appropriate styles and sustainable locally distinctive materials - 2.
 Areas and species of national and local importance for biodiversity should be preserved and enhanced.
 Landscaping schemes will be required to incorporate planting schemes which use traditional and locally appropriate species to support and enhance biodiversity.
 Species should be appropriate to the location and setting in terms of type, height, density and the need for on-going management.
 When constructing boundaries native tree species should be used.
-Existing hedgerows should be retained and the establishment of new native hedges is encouraged to support and protect wildlife - 3.
-Development proposals should conserve important local landscape features and species wherever possible.
+Existing hedgerows should be retained, and the establishment of new native hedges is encouraged to support and protect wildlife, wherever possible. - Development proposals should conserve important local landscape features and species wherever possible.
 Mature and established trees should be protected and incorporated into landscaping schemes wherever possible - 4.
-The conservation of traditional farm buildings through continued and appropriate new uses is supported and repairs and alterations should use local materials and techniques wherever possible - 5.
+Development proposals should provide linkages to wildlife corridors and provision of landscaping and planting along routes to support local biodiversity objectives such as provision of new areas of woodland, new hedgerows, grassland and wetland habitats - 5.
+The conservation of traditional farm buildings through continued and appropriate new uses is supported and repairs and alterations should use local materials and techniques wherever possible - 6.
 Ancient Woodlands in the Parish will be protected.
-There should be no loss or deterioration of irreplaceable habitats, including ancient woodland or the loss of aged or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss there were concerns raised about traffic speeds and, further increases in volumes and parking issues generated by Warwick Parkway.
-Therefore:
+There should be no loss or deterioration of irreplaceable habitats, including ancient woodland or the loss of aged or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss